A Retrospective On Jordan Peele’s post-Get Out Career and Copaganda

 I’ve seen all of Peele’s films in theaters, on opening weekend, and this one definitely ranks third out of all of his films.

 Peele produced a show on TBS, The Last O.G.
 (2018-2021).
 The concept originally was refreshing and hilarious.
-A Gen X Black man (Tracey Morgan) gets out of prison after more than a decade to learn that Brooklyn is gentrifying rapidly AND he has teenage twins with his former girlfriend (Tiffany Haddish).
+A Gen X Black man (Tracey Morgan) gets out of prison after more than a decade to not only learn that Brooklyn is gentrifying rapidly BUT he also has teenage twins with his former girlfriend (Tiffany Haddish).

-The show brought a light to the struggles ex-cons face when reintegrating into society.
+The show brought a comedic and honest light to the struggles ex-cons face when reintegrating into society.
 The Last O.G. starts to lose its perspective when they start integrating cops into the plot lines.
-In a fascist America where an Obama presidency and Harris vice presidency mean nothing since are just pumping blood into white supremacist ideologies and imperialism, this was disappointing.
+In a fascist America where the representation in politics means nothing, this was disappointing.

 Peele winning an Oscar when I was in college meant a lot to me.
 I had just taken my second screenwriting class and wasn’t sure if I had any talent at all.
 But with that win my surrealist and absurd ideas seemed valid and worth the investment.